 Once back at the Ponderosa cabin, we brewed and chewed our breakfasts, then, prepared for our few final exercises.
 One of my favorite closings sounds a bit hokey, but even Jean changed her viewpoint once we did these sweet, positive sharings which everyone was able to take home.
 Not only a memento but also a reminder of all the amazing traits others see in us that we often overlook or forget.
-We are such clear mirrors for one another :)
+We are such clear mirrors for on

 We closed the Retreat formally at noon, leaving a big-wide-wonderful afternoon for all of us four to go out and do as we wished.
 At our leisure we all packed up our painting/journal gear and head out into this gorgeous day.

-We'd all ended up going to the east end of the lake with all its variety of granite rocks, sculpture-like trees, all backgrounded with azure blue lake.
+lake.
 It was a painfully beautiful day.
 Some of the aching was from knowing we'd all be leaving soon.
 But we had lovely results from the day . . . here's a few samples.

 Another of our cluster flew away that afternoon.
 We all helped carry out her bags and assisted in positioning things in the car.
 I was almost glad when she couldn't find her keys (oh grief, we had to unpack a bunch of things to find the key ring under one of the boxes!!) . . . her time with us lingered just a bit more.
 But eventually she drove off, headed to her home destination in the late afternoon sun.